Academic credit systems Worldwide – A Guide for International StudentsAugust 22, 2022 2022-10-12 10:57

 Read more: Stellar English-Taught Law Schools in Europe

-The United Kingdom is separate from the rest of Europe when it comes to the academic credit system used.
+The United Kingdom is separate from the rest of Europe regarding the academic credit system used.
 In the United Kingdom, most universities use the Credit Accumulation and Transfer Scheme (CATS).
-Usually, a full course workload for one semester is made up of 60 CATS points, or units, which add up to 120 CATS per year.
+Usually, a full course workload for one semester comprises 60 CATS points or units.
+These add up to 120 CATS per year.

 For example, Australia is one of those countries that doesn’t have a unified academic credit system.
-Each university decids credits according to the student workload and how many study hours are needed of each course program.
+Each university decides on credit systems.
+This is typically according to the student workload and how many study hours are needed of each course program.

-Benefits of academic credit systems
+The surprising benefits of academic credit systems

-When it comes to being international students, you can really benefit from academic credit systems.
-These systems show the credits you have earned for your study program and present the kind of work you have submitted to successfully graduate from the program of choice successfully.
+When it comes to being an international student, you can really benefit from academic credit systems.
+These systems show the credits you have earned for your study program.
+They also present the kind of work you have submitted to graduate from the program of choice successfully.

 Here are some benefits of academic credit systems that you might not have thought of: